rainlab/livewire-plugin/README.md

 }
 ```

-In the above example, the component can be rendered using the alias `demoTodo`.
+The component can be rendered anywhere using the `demoTodo` alias.

 ```twig
 {% livewire 'demoTodo' %}